 Businesses in Spain are subject to EU and Spanish competition law.
-Spanish law applies to agreements and other restrictive conducts with effects in Spain.
-EU law applies to those which may affect trade between Member States.
+EU law applies to agreements and other restrictive conducts that may affect trade between Member States.
+Spanish law applies to restrictive conducts with effects in Spain.

 The relevant Spanish statutes are the LDC and its implementing regulation (Regulation for the Defense of Competition).